-If you’re self-employed or receive untaxed income, you may need to pay estimated taxes each quarter to avoid any penalties or interest.
-Read on to learn the ins and outs of estimated taxes, including who is responsible for paying estimated taxes, when the tax is due, and how to pay it.
+If you’re self-employed or receive untaxed income, you may need to pay estimated taxes.
+So, what is estimated tax?
+Read on to learn the ins and outs of estimated taxes, including who is responsible for paying, when to pay, and how to pay them.

 What is estimated tax?

-Estimated tax is a method that individuals use to pay tax on income that is not subject to withholding taxes.
-With estimated tax, individuals typically pay their projected tax liability on a quarterly basis.
+Estimated taxes on income is a method individuals use to pay income taxes on money not subject to withholding taxes.
+If you owe estimated tax, you pay projected (aka estimated) tax liabilities quarterly.

 - Taxable alimony